Avoid cotton and goose down to help prevent hypothermia

 Windproof-Waterproof Layer: This protects your body from a variety of weather conditions, from wind to rain or wet snow.

 Winter Toque: Thirty to 50 per cent of body heat is lost through the head.
 A winter hat adds as much warmth as all your layers.
 In winter conditions, everyone should be wearing a toque.
-Balaclavas can be worn under toques and are excellent for protecting facial tissue from frostbite, particularly if hard hats are mandatory in extreme cold conditions and you’re working outdoors in the open.
+Balaclavas can be worn under toques and are excellent for protecting facial tissue from frostnip or frostbite, particularly if hard hats are mandatory in extreme cold conditions and you’re working outdoors in the open.

 Gloves and Mitts: Mitts are warmer than gloves but not always practical for work that requires detail.
 To help with this problem, a thin glove can be worn inside a mitt.
 This will allow you to remove your mitts for more technical work while not exposing bare skin to the cold.
 Once work is completed, return your gloved hands promptly to your mitts.
 Also, mitts with separate index finger are very useful for certain applications.
 Having an extra pair of mitts will also allow you to switch them out and continue working if they become excessively damp.

 Socks and Gaiters: A two-layer sock system is most recommended for winter travel.
 A thin polypropylene sock with a wool sock over top allows moisture to be wicked from the feet and wool will stay warm even when wet.
 Boot size is also important – your toes need wiggle room – avoid a tight fit that restricts circulation.
 Some workers prefer a single pair of loose-fitting wool and/or synthetic material socks in an insulated boot, and bring a spare pair just in case.

 If wearing hiking boots in the bush, gaiters are highly recommended.
-They prevent snow sliding down into the boots and add warmth by trapping air.
-Gaiters go on outside of the boot and pant leg and are great for keeping snow from entering boots
+They prevent snow from sliding down into the boots and add warmth by trapping air.
+Gaiters go on the outside of the boot and pant leg and are great for keeping snow from entering boots

 Fuel your body: Go ahead and eat up!